tsukipedia/myAcademyBlog/_posts/2023-07-03-Hyperskill-Music-Advisor.md

 ---
 category: Logs
-title: Hyperskill: Music Advisor
+title: Hyperskill - Music Advisor
 date: 2023-07-03
 ---

 # OVERVIEW
 The project involves developing a command line Java application that interacts with the Spotify API to offer music-related functionalities.
 The application allows users to register using third-party services and provides information based on user requests.
 The project progresses through several stages, starting with implementing basic functionality to read user input and provide information.
-Subsequent stages focus on adding authentication using OAuth, incorporating a simple HTTP server, making actual API requests, and implementing paginated output.
-The application follows the Model-View-Controller (MVC) pattern and allows users to navigate through pages and customize the number of entries per page.
+Subsequent stages focus on adding authentication using OAuth, incorporating a simple HTTP server, making API requests, and implementing paginated output.
+The application follows the Model-View-Controller (MVC) pattern and allows users customize API URLs and the number of entries per page.

 # CONTEXT
 The problem this project addresses is the need for a streamlined and interactive application for users to explore music content from Spotify without having to navigate through Spotify's application or website.